 - says Diana Maciąga, climate and energy coordinator from the Pracownia na Rzecz Wszystkich Istot (Workshop for All Beings) association.

 Financial activists point out that mBank's climate policy is a crowning example of double standards.
-Its parent company, the German Commerzbank, not only excludes the financing of new mines and coal-fired power plants, but also limits the financing of power plant components and associated infrastructure, such as transshipment ports and freight railways.
+Its parent company, the German Commerzbank, excludes the financing of new mines and coal-fired power plants.
 It also expects its German clients to reduce their share of coal-based energy to less than 30% by 2021 and foreign clients to less than 50%.
 In this way, it creates an important incentive for their decarbonisation.